Aaalan-Zhang/MelodyHub/README.md

 Repository for s24_team_1

 Best Project of S24 for CMU Web Application Development.
-But, overall, just a normal idea without any interesting ideas.
-For an more interesting one, I encourage you
+But, overall, just a trivial one without any interesting ideas (I mean there might also be concurrency issues).
+For a more interesting one, I encourage you to check [web4me.org](web4me.org) (why do they not make it open-source?).

 You will need to create a config.ini file in the `./melodyhub` directory, the format is

 ```
 [Django]
 Secret: <generate a random secret>

 # Generate the GoogleOAuth2 key (client_id) and secret at https://console.cloud.google.com
 # You will need to search for OAuth and go to the "Credentials" section